BioAmber: Manufacturing

-BioAmber produced bio-based succinic acid from January 2010 to December 2014 at a large demonstration plant owned and operated by the Company's former joint venture partner, ARD.
+BioAmber produced bio-based succinic acid from January 2010 to December 2014 at a large demonstration plant owned and operated by the company's former joint venture partner, ARD.
 The demonstration plant operated at the 350,000 liter fermenter scale, which at the time was one of the largest scale fermentations among start-up companies in the field of bio-based chemicals.
 BioAmber claim to have gained extensive experience from operating this plant for five years and incorporated the learning and improvements into the design of its commercial plant in Sarnia, Canada.

 BioAmber established a joint venture with Mitsui & Co. to build and operate a bio-succinic acid plant in Sarnia, Ontario with a manufacturing capacity of 30000 MT per year, with BioAmber owning 60% of the venture.
 The facility began construction in August 2013 and began commercial operations in November 2015.
 The cost of construction was US$141 million and it created 60 full-time jobs.
 It is the world's largest bio-based succinic acid plant.

-BioAmber's Integrated Management Systems in Sarnia were ISO 9001:2008 registered, ISO 14001:2004 registered, BS OHSAS 18001:2007 registered, and FSSC 22000 registered within four months of operational start-up.
+BioAmber's Integrated Management Systems in Sarnia were ISO 9001:2008 registered, ISO 14001:2004 registered, OHSAS 18001:2007 registered, and FSSC 22000 registered within four months of operational start-up.